chinzie/cs3113sp21-project2/README.md

 Lastly, this was probably not the most efficient form of accomplishing this but it is what I thought would work for me.
 There is a bug for WORSTFIT AND FIRSTFIT where everything is correct except for when it prints out the available spaces, it is wrong on the amounts.

-If I had more time I feel as if I could solve this bug but I spent over a week just on BESTFIT to work and all the bugs that came along with it but I am happy with what I have produced.